Electronic surveillance of fishing vessels could help protect fisheries.

 The cameras run the entire time Muto and his crew are out on the water.
 They record how the fisherman handle their discards, the fish they’re not allowed to keep because of size or species type, but that count towards their quotas.
 The cost is lower than what he’d pay for an in-person monitor.

-One way to cut those costs is to spot-check the video footage and compare it to fishermen’s reports, in a “trust but verify” system, says Christopher McGuire, marine program director for TNC in Massachusetts.
+One way to cut those costs is to spot-check the video footage and compare it to fishermen’s reports, in a “trust but verify” system, says McGuire.
 That approach is working in other fisheries, such as British Columbia’s groundfish fishery, where regulators view about 10 percent of the footage.

 Another way to cut costs is to use computers to review the footage.
 McGuire says there’s been a lot of talk about automating the review, but the common refrain is that it’s still five years off.